rnowotniak/bannersbroker/README.md

 monthly membership fees, traffic packs, limits (macro and color banks), 5+2:1 principle, panel types: purchased, repurchased, complimentary and roll-up.
 The software allows to simulate Standard and Premium subscription types.
-_Reliability and accuracy of the simulations have been verified in practice, i.e. on real BannersBroker user accounts, from August 2012 to the present_.
+**Reliability and accuracy of the simulations have been verified in practice, i.e. on real BannersBroker user accounts, from August 2012 to the present.**

 The code is organized as follows: